ADMM for 0/1 D-optimality and Maximum-Entropy Sampling Relaxations: The Maximum-Entropy Sampling Problem

 where $S(x)$ denotes the support of $x\in\{0,1\}^n$, $C[S,S]$ denotes the principal submatrix indexed by $S$.
 For feasibility, we assume that $\rank(C)\geq s$. \ref{MESP} was introduced by \cite*{SW}; also see \cite*{FL2022} and the many references therein.
 Briefly, in the Gaussian case, $\ldet (C[S,S])$ is proportional to the ``differential entropy'' (see \cite*{Shannon}) of a vector of random variables having covariance matrix $C[S,S]$.
 So \ref{MESP} seeks to find the ``most informative'' $s$-subvector from an $n$-vector following a joint Gaussian distribution. \ref{MESP} finds application in many areas, for example environmental monitoring (see \cite*[Chapter 4]{FL2022}).

 In the remainder of this section, we develop ADMM algorithms for three well-known convex relaxations of \ref{MESP}: the linx bound, the factorization bound, and the BQP bound.
-We note that for \ref{MESP}, there are two important general principles that we wish to highlight now, as they are relevant to the bounding methods (see \cite*[Sections 1.5--1.6]{FL2022} for more details):
+Although it is not necessary for following most of what we present, we note that for \ref{MESP}, there are two important general principles that we wish to highlight now, as they are relevant to the bounding methods (see \cite*[Sections 1.5--1.6]{FL2022} for more details):

 \begin{itemize} \item Scaling: For $\gamma>0$, $z(C,s) = z(\gamma C,s) -s \ln \gamma$, leading to the equivalent ``scaled problem" (see \cite*{AFLW_Using}). \item Complementation: If $\rank(C)=n$, then $z(C,s)=z(C^{-1},n-s) + \ldet C$, leading to the equivalent ``complementary problem" (see \cite*{AFLW_Using}). \end{itemize}